fbgallet/roam-extension-live-ai-assistant/README.md

 Once the context menu is open, the first selected command is `Selected blocks as prompt`.
 Select this command to send your prompt to the default model.

-> ⚡️ **In practice, all you need is to write your prompt, trigger hotkeys (Cmd + Ctrl+ a) and press Enter!
-It's almost instant !**

-You can easily use **structured prompts** by selecting multiple blocks (including images with models supporting image recognition).
+⚡️ **In practice, the process to send some prompt to your AI assistant is almost instant:**:

+- write your prompt and let the focus in the corresponding block
+- trigger hotkeys (`Cmd + Ctrl+ a` by default) to open the Live AI context menu
+- press `Enter`

+### The basics of AI requests

+The following 4 ingredients will be part of your requests (the last 2 are optional):

+- **PROMPT**: your instructions to the AI model, available either in the currently focused block or in a selection of blocks (using native Roam blocks selection), or the selected text in a block.
+It can includes images for models supporting image recognition.
 Note that block references will be resolved and remplaced by the corresponding block content.
+Live AI provide also a large set of [built-in prompts](https://github.com/fbgallet/roam-extension-live-ai-assistant/blob/main/README.md#apply-built-in-prompts-to-existing-content) and you can create [custom prompts](https://github.com/fbgallet/roam-extension-live-ai-assistant/blob/main/docs/generative-ai.md#4-custom-prompts) templates for prompts you use regularly.

-In Live AI context menu, you can easily send your prompt to another model: the submenu of `Selected blocks as prompt` command show the list of available models.
-Click on a model to use it for this prompt.
+- **MODEL**: the AI model (LLM) that will generate a response according to your instructions.
+In Live AI context menu, the submenu of `Selected blocks as prompt` command show the list of available models (for other commands, you have to right click on them to show this model submenu).
+Click on a model to use it for your current prompt.
 Right click on a model to set it as **default model**.
 You can also change the default model in the extension settings.

-You can also easily **compare AI models** responses: right click on 'Generate a response again' button `⟳` appearing on the right of the AI response and choose another model.
-The new response will be inserted just above the first one.

-You can **improve the response**: click + `Alt` on 'Generate a response again' button `⟳` and the previous result will be taken into account to be improved.
-You can even add feedback on the errors or shortcomings of the previous result: place the focus in the block with your correction instructions before clicking the retry button.
+- **CONTEXT**: the data your instructions might refer to (e.g., an article to summarize or use as inspiration).
+Live AI lets you leverage Roam by using content from different parts of the interface as context, like the sidebar, linked references, and so on.
+If no prompt is provided (neither focused nor selected block) the context content will directly be used as prompt.
+[See below](https://github.com/fbgallet/roam-extension-live-ai-assistant/blob/main/README.md#providing-rich-context) for more details.
+- **STYLE**: the output format of the AI model response.
+You can provide details on how the answer should be written as well as how it will be inserted into Roam, for example, whether it should be broken down into more or less blocks (by default, Live AI supports most Roam-specific formatting like bold or highlighted text, headings, and Katex...).
+Live AI provide a few predefined styles and you can create your own custom styles.
+[See below](https://github.com/fbgallet/roam-extension-live-ai-assistant/blob/main/README.md#styles) for more details.

 ### Chat with your AI Assistant

-You can easily continue any conversation with an AI Assistant:
+You can easily continue and deepen any conversation with an AI Assistant:

 ![Live AI chat demo 2](https://github.com/user-attachments/assets/db9582f1-9db5-4c21-954a-eab5a21aa030)